cadejs/cadejs/README.md

 ⚡ Hobbies: I love spending time hiking and biking with friends.
 I also enjoy reading non-fiction books on economics, biology & ecology, history and the energy transition.
 Currently reading Everything written by Jessika Trancik.

-🌱 I completed my undergraduate from UNC Asheville (Computer Science & Biology) and am almost done with an MS in Computer Science.
+🌱 I completed my undergraduate from UNC Asheville (Computer Science & Biology) and recieved an MS in Computer Science from Eastern Carolina University.

 📫 Let's connect!
 You may reach me through LinkedIn (https://www.linkedin.com/in/cadejs/) or using my email: cjustadsandberg@gmail.com